witspirit/checklist-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Emulate iPad experience

+To experience the app as it looks on my iPad alongside SkyDemon, the following settings seem appropriate in Firefox Web Developer Tools:

+Responsive, 370x810, DPR 2, No Throttling, UA: Mozilla/5(iPad)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: